vanityURLs/vanityURLs/README.md

 However HTTP redirects always execute first thus using Cloudflare page `serverless` component is more elegant.
 I don't need build a static html page per URL either manually or via a static site generator such as [Hugo](https://gohugo.io/).

 ## Contributing
-If you've ever wanted to contribute to open source, now is your chance!
-By participating in this project you agree to [abide by its terms](doc/CODE-OF-CONDUCT.md).
+If you've ever wanted to [contribute](doc/CONTRIBUTING.md) to open source, now is your chance!
+By participating in this project you agree to [abide by the code of conduct](doc/CODE-OF-CONDUCT.md).

 We recognize all types of contributions.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) ✨ for contribution types.
-Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/processing/p5.js/issues/2309).
-You can also post an issue or comment on a pull request with the text: `@all-contributors please add @YOUR-USERNAME for THING(S)` and the bot will add you.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->